dperson/openvpn-client/README.md

 options.
 Earlier versions, or with fig, and you'll have to run it in privileged mode.

+**NOTE 2**: If you have connectivity issues, please see the DNS instructions below.

 ## Hosting an OpenVPN client instance

     sudo docker run --cap-add=NET_ADMIN --device /dev/net/tun --name vpn \